What Is Considered Low Income for Seniors in Florida?

 Both of Rachel’s grandmothers had very positive experiences in senior living communities, and Rachel saw firsthand the impact that kind, committed caregivers and community managers can have on seniors’ and their family members’ lives.
 With her work at Caring, Rachel hopes to help other families find communities, caregivers, and at-home products that benefit elderly loved ones and make life less stressful for family caregivers

-Low-income seniors in Florida fall within the federal poverty level guidelines in the United States, which are those with incomes of no more than $13,590 per year.
-The poverty guidelines change each year and are based on three times the cost of a minimum food diet.
-The guidelines also change depending on the size of the family.
-Income is considered any money received from all sources, including Social Security, retirement, salaries and stocks.
+The poverty guidelines change each year based on three times the cost of a minimum food diet.
+These guidelines also shift depending on the size of the family, with a household of two required to earn less than $20,440 per year.
+The government considers income as any money received from all sources, including Social Security, retirement, salaries, and stocks.

 Percentage of Florida’s Seniors Who are Considered Low Income

-In 2019 in Florida, the number of Florida’s seniors aged 65 and older who fell within the federal poverty guidelines was at 17.5 percent.
-In comparison, the national average was slightly higher at 19.9 percent.
+In 2022 in Florida, the number of Florida's seniors aged 65 and older who fell within the federal poverty guidelines was at 12%.
+In comparison, the national average was slightly lower at 10.9%.

 Home Health Care Financial Assistance for Low-Income Seniors in Florida